A kimchi inspired spicy sauerkraut with nasturtium leaves, chilli, garlic and ginger.

 The nasturtiums have a radish-like, peppery taste so this made a great substitute for the Korean radish, taste-wise.
 Obviously, nasturtium leaves don't have the crunchy texture that radish does so the crunch came from the cabbage.

-Fish sauce adds amazing flavour but if you are vegan or vegetarian, you can substitute the fish sauce for some chopped up nori (seaweed).
+Fish sauce adds amazing flavour but if you are vegan or vegetarian, you can substitute the fish sauce for miso paste.

-Fresh cayenne chilli substituted the traditional dried gochugaru chilli.
+Fresh red chilli substituted the traditional dried gochugaru chilli.
 This means my version lacks that brilliant red that traditional kimchi has.

 The first step is to massage the cabbage, nasturtium and onion with salt.
 This releases all the juices in the vegetables and will create the brine that they will ferment in.

 A bit of heavy-handed massaging can release those juices pretty quickly but placing a weight on top of the vegetables (like a plate with something heavy on it) can do the work for you.
-Just leave it to sit on the vegetables for an hour or so.
+Just leave it to sit on the vegetables for 2 hours.

 Garlic, chilli, ginger and fish sauce are blitzed into a paste and added to the vegetable mix.
 Then it's squished down into a clean and sterilised jar.
 Squish it down as firmly as you can so all the liquid rises to the top.